szczyglis-dev/py-gpt/README.md

 ## Python/OS

 This tool allows you to run Python code directly from within the app.
-It is integrated with the `Code interpreter (v2)` plugin, ensuring that code generated by the model is automatically available from the interpreter.
+It is integrated with the `Python code interpreter` plugin, ensuring that code generated by the model is automatically available from the interpreter.
 In the plugin settings, you can enable the execution of code in a Docker environment.

 **Python/IPython environment:** Local IPython execution requires a working Python environment on the host system.
-If local execution fails because of Python, package, kernel, or environment issues, enable the Docker sandbox in the `Code interpreter (v2)` plugin settings.
+If local execution fails because of Python, package, kernel, or environment issues, enable the Docker sandbox in the `Python code interpreter` plugin settings.
 Docker provides an isolated and reproducible runtime and is the recommended fallback for problematic host environments.

 Docker installation: [Docker Engine](https://docs.docker.com/engine/install/) | [Docker Desktop](https://docs.docker.com/desktop/)

 ## HTML/JS Canvas

 Allows to render HTML/JS code in HTML Canvas (built-in renderer based on Chromium).
 To use it, just ask the model to render the HTML/JS code in built-in browser (HTML Canvas).
-Tool is integrated with the `Code interpreter (v2)` plugin.
+Tool is integrated with the `Python code interpreter` plugin.

 ## Translator